Irréversible: Release

 The film premiered in France on 22 May 2002 through Mars Distribution.
+Persons under the age of 16 were prohibited from attending.
 It competed at the 2002 Cannes Film Festival.
 It was released in the United Kingdom on 31 January 2003 through Metro Tartan Distribution, and the United States on 7 March 2003 through Lions Gate Films.
 It grossed $792,200 from theatrical screenings.

 Irreversible: Straight Cut (Irréversible – Inversion intégrale) first screened at the 2019 Venice International Film Festival after Noe decided to give this version of the film a wider release instead of relegating it to a home release special feature.
 It was released in Los Angeles and New York City on 10 February 2023.